SHARAD: Characteristics

 The instrument operates at fixed PRF (700.28 Hz) and the echo is received in rank 1 (i.e., after the second transmitted pulse).
 Two alternate (higher and lower) PRF are available to deal with the extended mission orbit range.
-An open-loop tracking system, based on a priori knowledge of the surface topography, is the nominal means to position the 135 μs receive window on the expected echo position (a closed-loop tracker is available as backup).
+An open-loop tracking system, based on a prior knowledge of the surface topography, is the nominal means to position the 135 μs receive window on the expected echo position (a closed-loop tracker is available as backup).

-The instrument on-board signal processing is minimal, and consists in a coherent presuming of the received echoes (programmable between 1 and 32 in power of 2 steps) to reduce the generated data rate, with programmable number of bits (8, 6, 4).
+The instrument on-board signal processing is minimal, and consists of a coherent presumption of the received echoes (programmable between 1 and 32 in power of 2 steps) to reduce the generated data rate, with programmable number of bits (8, 6, 4).

-The chirp signal is generated directly on the 20 MHz carrier by a digital chirp generator, and fed to the power amplifier, followed by a Transmit/Receive switch and the matching network.
+The chirp signal is generated directly on the 20 MHz carrier by a digital chirp generator and fed to the power amplifier, followed by a Transmit/Receive switch and the matching network.

 The receiver provides amplification, filtering and digital gain control directly at RF, and the digitised using an undersampling technique at a rate of 26.6 MHz.

 A single digital signal processor provides both the control and processing function.

 The instrument industrial team is composed as follows: